 - 2. If a given routine is designated a LOCAL, and the System Overlay scheme is employed, then this routine will be a LOCAL even though it might have been included in one of the System Overlays (SOCALs). - 3.
 No program which uses LOCALs or NOCALs can be stored in Disk Core Image Format (DCI). - 4.
-Only CALL-type subroutines, i.e., type 4 and type 6 subroutines, can appear on NOCAL records (see Appendix B). - 5.
-If a subroutine is designated a LOCAL, it will be loaded as a LOCAL even if it is not referenced anywhere in the core load. - 6.
+If a subroutine is designated a LOCAL, it will be loaded as a LOCAL even if it is not referenced anywhere in the core load. - 5.
 The LOCAL information pertaining to any given XEQ record cannot exceed 640 words, counting all LOCAL names on the LOCAL records as two words and mainline program names as three words.
-The same rule applies to NOCAL information. - 7.
-Only types 3, 4, 5, and 6 subroutines can appear on LOCAL records (see Appendix B).
+The same rule applies to NOCAL information. - Only types 3, 4, 5, and 6 subroutines can appear on LOCAL and on NOCAL records (see Disk System Format, Program Types, in Appendix B). - 7.
+All conversion tables, e.g., EBPA, HOLTB, may not be used as LOCALs.